Could the high-mass black holes from gravitational-wave observations be explained by lensing?

 \subsection{Lensing Scheme}

-Each lens is approximated as a singular isothermal sphere (SIS), which provides a simple model for galaxy-scale lenses.
-In Appendix~\ref{appendix: choice_of_the_lens_model}, we comment on how our conclusions are robust against this choice.
+Each lens is approximated as a singular isothermal sphere (SIS), which provides a reasonable model for galaxy-scale lenses.
 A source is classified as strongly lensed if it lies within the Einstein radius $r_E$ of the SIS lens.
 It is convenient to define a dimensionless source position $y$ on the lens plane (in units of $r_E$).
 When $y \leq 1$ (strong lensing regime), two images are produced with magnifications $\mu_{\pm} = 1 \pm 1/y$.
 For sources with $y > 1$ (weak lensing regime), only a single image is formed, with magnification $\mu_+$.
 We sample $y$ from the probability density given by~\cite{Barsode:2024wda},

-where $\tau(z_s)$ denotes the lensing optical depth at the source redshift $z_s$, computed following the prescription in~\cite{Jana:2022shb} {with \cite{Behroozi:2012iw} halo mass function model}.
+where $\tau(z_s)$ denotes the lensing optical depth at the source redshift $z_s$, computed following the prescription in~\cite{Jana:2022shb} with \cite{Behroozi:2012iw} halo mass function model; more details are available in Appendix~\ref{appendix: choice_of_the_lens_model}.
 Note that every GW signal is lensed; however, most sources are located far away from the lenses ($y \gg 1$), and therefore, their lensing magnification is close to unity ($\mu \simeq 1$).

 A weakly lensed event ($y > 1$) produces a single image with magnification $\mu$ and arrival time $t$.
-This image is detected when its SNR $\rho^\ell = \mu^{1/2}\rho(t) \geq 8$, where $\rho(t)$ is the unlensed SNR.
+This image is deemed detected when its optimal SNR $\rho^\ell = \mu^{1/2}\rho(t) \geq 8$, where $\rho(t)$ is the optimal SNR of the corresponding unlensed signal.
 A strongly lensed event ($y \leq 1$) produces multiple images with magnifications $\mu_i$ arriving at times $t_i$.
 The SNR of the $i$th image is given by $\rho^\ell_i = |\mu_i|^{1/2} \, \rho(t_i)$.
 Since the two images arrive at different times, note that even their unlensed SNRs will be, in general, different.
 If only one of the $\rho^\ell_i \geq 8$, then the event is considered a detectable weakly lensed event.
 If both the $\rho^\ell_i \geq 8$, then it is considered a detectable strongly lensed one.